Syveraron/CPET_prediction/README.md

 ---

 ## **Data Availability**
 This repository does not include any raw data.
 It is focused on feature extraction and model development.
-For raw signal processing, please refer to these links: (to be provided).
+For raw signal processing, please the HR and accelerometer folders to see how the inital raw signals were processed.